Tools

 Blue Moon: Is There Really Such a Thing?

 The definition of a Blue Moon has changed over the years (see below).
 However, the commonly accepted definition of a Blue Moon is simple: it is a full moon that rises twice in one month.
-Due to our calendar days, sometimes the days of the month are less than the cycle of the moon, which is 29.5 days.
+It happens because sometimes the number of days in a calendar month are greater than the cycle of the moon, which is 29.5 days.
 This can cause the moon to rise twice in one month, near the first and the last days of the same month.
 It is said that blue moons happen every 33 months or about every 3 years.
-This relatively rare occurance has spawned the saying "once in a blue moon".
+This relatively rare occurrence has spawned the saying "once in a blue moon".

 Origins of The Definition of a Blue Moon